Improve health and hygiene with bio-sanitation systems

 It all started when our partners WASTE and K-Rep bank discussed the possibilities to solve sanitation problems at Kenyan schools.
 They soon brought SimGas to the table to develop a product that would not only provide safe sanitation, but would also supply the schools with biogas for cooking and organic fertiliser for on-school crop production.

 Since February 2015, that’s exactly what we’re doing.
 During the past months we’ve been busy installing 5 different, custom-made sanitation solutions at 5 schools in Kenya and Tanzania.
 The first school has started cooking on the biogas generated from their own toilet waste!
 Want to know more about our sanitation project?
-Contact Merijn or Geert.
+Contact Geert.

 These partners work with us on this project: